 Initiation and successful and timely completion of clinical trials requires us to enroll a sufficient number of eligible patients in these trials.
 Given our focus on orphan drugs, our clinical trials look to enroll patients with characteristics that are found in a small number of patients and are likely to compete with other clinical trials for product candidates targeting treatment of patients with the same characteristics.
-As the number of qualified clinical investigators is limited, we expect to conduct some of our clinical trials at the same clinical trials at these clinical trials at the clinical trials at these clinical trials at the clinical trials at the clinical trials at these clinical trials at the cl
+As the number of qualified clinical investigators is limited, we expect to conduct some of our clinical trials at the same clinical trial sites that some of our competitors use, which reduces the number of patients available for our clinical trials at these clinical trial sites.